bunjj/Catadioptric-Stereo/README.md

 2. To run the plant scene, we recommend using ```python demo_plant.py```, since there are no optical flow and intrinsics available.

 3. To run the real scene, we reccommend using  ```python demo_real.py -i```, since the optical flow does only work on blender data.

+When a computation is done and the result is shown, then the window waits for a key to be pressed to continue.